Decision-Making: Voices from the Field

 The Voices from the Field webcast leadership discussion series at Harvard School of Public Health invites decision-makers to speak about their experience making policy decisions that affect global health.
 Highly interactive and candid, this series is produced in The Leadership Studio for a student audience.
 The events are webcast live in high-definition, and are posted for future viewing.
 Students will also learn from experienced leaders about decisions that were effective, decisions that failed, and which decisions, if any, could have been made differently.

-Bill Strickland, President and CEO of Manchester Bidwell on December 10, 2013: RSVP to Attend
+POSTPONED UNTIL March 4, 2014: Bill Strickland, President and CEO of Manchester Bidwell

 VIDEOS OF RECENT EVENTS

 Professor Anyang’ Nyong’o spoke about his experiences being in opposition politics and then being in office himself, public-private partnerships, and team management.
 Professor Nyong’o discussed ways that awareness can improve lives of those in poverty.